 The law provides several safe harbors for determining the minimum estimated tax that must be paid to avoid penalties.
-If your 2017 adjusted gross income was more than \$150,000 (\$75,000 if you are married filing a separate return), you must pay the smaller of 90% of your expected tax for 2018 or 110% of the tax shown on your 2017 return to avoid an estimated tax penalty.
-(If your 2017 AGI was under these high-income thresholds, cover 100% of the tax shown on your 2017 tax return).
-Where an individual expects 2018 income to be lower than 2017 income, the individual should pay estimated taxes for 2018 in an amount equal to at least 90 percent of projected 2018 tax liability.
+In 2019, the prior-year safe harbor percentage was 100 percent of the 2018 tax for individuals with 2018 AGI under \$150,000 (\$75,000 for married filing separately), but increased to 110 percent of the 2018 tax liability for individuals with 2018 AGI over those amounts.
+Where an individual expects 2020 income to be lower than 2019 income, the individual can similarly avoid underpayment of estimated tax penalties by paying estimated taxes for 2020 in an amount equal to at least 90 percent of projected 2020 tax liability.

-Planning Suggestion: Deferring a large gain from December 2018 to January 2019 may postpone all or a portion of the federal tax payment on that gain to April 15, 2020.
-While the gain deferral may postpone the timing of tax payment, the tax rates for 2018 should also be considered when making such decisions.
-Unless you are subject to AMT, it may be beneficial to pay estimated state income taxes on a 2018 gain prior to the end of 2018 in order to obtain an itemized deduction on your federal 2018 return.
+Planning Suggestion: Deferring a large gain from December 2019 to January 2020 may postpone all or a portion of the federal tax payment on that gain to April 15, 2021.
+While the gain deferral may postpone the timing of tax payment, the tax rates for 2019 should also be considered when making such decisions.
+Unless you are subject to AMT or the SALT deduction cap, it may be beneficial to pay estimated state income taxes on a 2019 gain prior to the end of 2019 to obtain an itemized deduction on your federal 2019 return.

 Two other safe harbor exceptions are available to eliminate penalties for insufficient payments of estimated taxes.
 No penalty will be imposed for underpayment of estimated taxes if the unpaid tax liability for the year (after taking into account any withholding) is less than \$1,000.
 In addition, if your income varies throughout the year, you may use an annualized installment method to reduce or eliminate potential penalties.